ahmad2246/Modified-RDD2022-Dataset/README.md

 * D44: White line blur (Other Corruption)

-# The modification that will be done to the RDD2022 includes:
+# The modification that will be done to the RDD2022 dataset includes:
 - Changing the following classes: [D00, D01, D10, D11] into a single class "Linear-Crack"
 - Keeping the D20 class as "Alligator-Cracl"
 - Removing the following classes: [D40, D43, D44]